sandipkumardey/sxp-data-grid-challenge-next.js/README.md

    - Add global search functionality
    - Support pagination (20 rows per page default)
    - Add export functionality (Excel, CSV)
+   - Array of skils should be displayed in the grid each in their own column just like the other columns in the grid

 2. State Management
    - Implement URL-based state management using nuqs